Nordes/websocket.experiments.to.socket.io/readme.md

-# yes, something
+# Super thin Socket-IO client
-Really tiny and simple proof of concept that connects to Socket.IO server using WebSocket.
-I had to do this after seeing I was behind a corporate firewall.
-Socket.IO bypass the proxy settings for the first request and because of that we cannot have Socket.IO client behind the firewall/proxy.
-To solve the issue I use the `https-proxy-agent` that gives the opportunity to initialize a WebSocket with a proxy.
+Simple proof of concept that connects to `Socket.IO` server using `WebSocket` (WS library).
+The reason why I did this is because I was not able to find something that was working behind a corporate proxy.
+Socket-IO is hard to _hack_ in order to add my proxy.
+So after hours of research on _if it was possible_, I found an article that said it was.
+Basically, Socket.IO does not take into account the proxy settings regarding the first HTTP request.
+Because of that, we cannot have Socket.IO client behind the firewall/proxy.
+Probably someone did something somewhere, but I haven't found it in order to make it work in my current case.

-In my case, I wrote this code only to see how I could integrate with a Socket.IO server.
+I actually solve the issue by using the `https-proxy-agent`.
+It gives the opportunity to initialize a WebSocket (WS library) with a proxy.

+# In somewhat the todo's
+* Multiplexing.
+Now we only connect to one WS endpoint and it's kind of ok.
+* When doing a full reconnection when connection cut will loose it's data.
+Socket-io keeps a queue until it reconnects.
+* Probably many other things since I don't have the binary data, ACK and a few other things.

 # Life saver ;)
 * Explain the basics https://stackoverflow.com/questions/35673673/use-socket-io-with-servlet and https://github.com/socketio/engine.io-client/blob/4558b25922e19efd52f9b80e50c315f694f2a4e8/engine.io.js